‘Meet the Experts’ Video Campaign

 'Meet the Experts’ full-length video

-The IncludeAbility project’s new video Meet the Experts showcases the skills, knowledge and experience that Australians with disability bring to their workplaces.
+The IncludeAbility project’s video Meet the Experts showcases the skills, knowledge and experience that Australians with disability bring to their workplaces.

 Discrimination against people with disability in the workplace is far too common, with recent data showing nearly half of all employees with a disability had experienced some form of discrimination or unfair treatment in the workplace in the past year.